shenwei356/LexicMap/docs/content/usage/utils/kmers.md

                           (default "-")

 Global Flags:
-  -X, --infile-list string   ► File of input files list (one file per line).
+  -X, --infile-list string   ► File of input file list (one file per line).
 If given, they are
                              appended to files from CLI arguments.
       --log string           ► Log file.
       --quiet                ► Do not print any verbose information.
 But you can write them to a file with --log.
-  -j, --threads int          ► Number of CPUs cores to use.
+  -j, --threads int          ► Number of CPU cores to use.
 By default, it uses all available cores.
-                             (default 16)
+                             (default 16
 ```

 ## Examples